Things to Be Aware of With Public WiFi

 It is a Wi-Fi Access Point set up by an attacker outside a facility with a free public wireless network.
-The fake Wi-Fi hotspot picks up signals from legitimate Wi-Fi & transmits identical signals.
-This is called the Man-in-the-middle attack (aka MiTM).
+The fake Wi-Fi hotspot picks up signals from legitimate Wi-Fi and transmits identical signals.
+This is called the Man-in-the-middle attack (MiTM).

 Man-in-the-middle attacks allow hackers to insert themselves between the user and the website (service).
 This allows the hacker to read the user’s emails, see the websites they are visiting, or steal their personal information, e.g. passwords, account information.

-Avoid connecting to a brand name, e.g. Linksys or Netgear.
-The brand names are the default ID for networks using its brand wireless router.
+- Avoid connecting to a brand name, e.g. Linksys or Netgear.
+The brand names are the default identification for networks using its brand wireless router.

-If you need to use public Wi-Fi for work and your company provides a VPN (Virtual Private Network) access, use it.
+- If you need to use public Wi-Fi for work and your company provides a Virtual Private Network (VPN) access, use it.

 Avoid Sensitive Transactions

 Do not enter passwords or financial information even if you are connected to a legitimate Wi-Fi hotspot.
 Someone simply can be looking over your shoulder.